What are Rock Cairns & Why You Shouldn’t Build Them

 What are those rock structures on the trail?
 Understand the importance of rock cairns, who builds them, and what they are & aren’t for.

 What are rock cairns?
 Generally, rock cairns are a way of marking the right way on not-so-well-defined trail.
 Lately, I’ve been noticing more and more rock cairns in places they shouldn’t be.
-On beaches, in the desert.
 It might not be obvious why this is a big deal, so we wanted to put together a post that shares more information on the purpose of rock cairns, their history, and why we should avoid building them for fun in the backcountry.